mkrishan/mkrishan.github.io/_pages/about.md

 I am a postdoctoral researcher in AI at the Technical University of Munich, hosted at the Chair of Resource-Aware Machine Learning led by [Suvrit Sra](https://mcml.ai/research/groups/sra/).
 I received my PhD in Mathematics from the University of British Columbia, where my research focused on fundamentals of projection methods for deep learning and I was fortunate to be advised by [Heinz Bauschke](https://cmps-people.ok.ubc.ca/bauschke/) and [Xianfu Wang](https://cmps.ok.ubc.ca/about/contact/shawn-xianfu-wang/).

-My research currently focuses on nonconvex optimization and applications to training, sampling, and inference problems in AI.
+On the fundamental side, my current research focuses on nonconvex optimization models for training, sampling, and inference.
+On the applications side, I am exploring AI for Science and Engineering, AI for Mathematics, and AI in Neuroscience.